 Many people are unaware that acupuncture balances and rehabilitates the blocked life-force energy flow, making it an energy treatment rather than a purely physical treatment.
 The photo was taken in a traditional Chinese medicine hospital, where I received hundreds of painful acupuncture treatments over 13 years.

-FAQ and answers regarding acupuncture.
+Frequently asked questions and answers regarding acupuncture.
+(FAQ)

 To what depth does the needle come in?